 We may earn money or products from the companies mentioned in this post.

 Berries on a Cloud is my twist on the famous dessert, Pavlova.
-This dessert makes two nice size Pavaloa, one for you and one for your honey.
-Berries on a Cloud is basically a large meringue “cloud” that is topped with an instant sugar-free lemon pudding mix, (or you can make from scratch pudding) then topped with frozen mixed berries that have been allowed to thaw.
+This dessert makes two nice size Pavlova, one for you and one for your honey.
+Berries on a Cloud is basically a large meringue “cloud” or “pavlova” that is topped with an instant sugar-free vanilla pudding mix, (or make from scratch pudding) then topped with frozen (or fresh) mixed berries that have been allowed to thaw.
 Whipped topping and a few chocolate candies add the crowning touch.

 What is a Pavlova?